Pefouk/Bouledogue/README.md

 3. Done 🐶
 ## From npm
 1. Download it from your favourite package manager (yarn, npm...) like
-> npm add BouledogueCSS
+> npm add bouledogue

 Or

-> yarn BouledogueCSS
+> yarn bouledogue

 2. Include it to your index file
 3. Done 🐶